 What is a mortgage-backed security?

 Mortgage-backed securities offer key benefits to the players in the mortgage market, including banks, investors and even borrowers themselves.
+However, investing in an MBS has pros and cons.

 How do mortgage-backed securities work?

-Mortgage-backed securities consist of a group of mortgages that has been structured, or securitized, to pay out interest like a bond.
+Mortgage-backed securities consist of a group of mortgages that have been structured, or securitized, to pay out interest like a bond.
 MBSs are created by companies called aggregators, including institutions such as Fannie Mae or Freddie Mac.
 They buy loans from lenders, including big banks, and structure them into a mortgage-backed security.

 While we all grew up with the idea that banks make loans and then hold those loans until they mature, the reality is that there’s a high chance that your lender is selling the loan into what’s known as the secondary mortgage market.
 Here, aggregators buy and sell mortgages, finding the right kind of mortgages for the security they want to create and sell on to investors.
+This is the most common reason a borrower’s mortgage loan servicer changes after securing a mortgage loan.

 Think of a mortgage-backed security like a giant pie with thousands of mortgages thrown into it.
 The creators of the MBS may cut this pie into potentially millions of slices — each perhaps with a little piece of each mortgage — to give investors the kind of return and risk they demand.